 Physical signature management

-Pattern-of-life discipline, biometric exposure reduction, and physical signature management across operational phases.
+Pattern-of-life, behavioral discipline, and physical signature management across operational phases.

 03